 - Add the bacon onto a skillet pan and cook till evenly brown over medium-level heat.
 Drain it then chop delicately and set aside.

-- Place 4 large aluminum foil squares on the grill, distribute the chopped pieces of potato, onion and carrots.
+- Place 4 large aluminum foil squares on the grill, distribute the chopped pieces of potato, onion, and carrots.
 Arrange the boneless chicken breasts on top and then sprinkle your chopped bacon.
 Let it cook for at least 20 minutes until the chicken isn’t pink anymore and juices are running clear.
-Add 2 tablespoons of butter for topping.
+Add 2 tablespoons of butter for the topping.

 - At this stage now you can add garlic salt or any other favorite spice.
 Gently fold the foil over the ingredients and seal tightly.
 For the best outcome remember to bake your ingredients near the oven’s center where temperature levels are at their highest.
 The average cooking time should be around 65 to 80 minutes.